Making Citizens Scarce

 - Make sure that people cannot organize because they cannot run an effective meeting.
 Promote structurelessness as progressive and inclusive.
 Treat Roberts Rules of Order as old-fashioned and hierarchical.
 Do not encourage an understanding of how to encourage genuine dialogue, or an understanding of how to address difficult issues.

-- Coopt noisy citizens by offering paid work, or offering an official (but inconsequential role) on a board or committe set up to address their issue.
+- Co-opt "overly involved" citizens by offering paid work, or offering an official (but inconsequential role) on a board or committee set up to address their issue.

-- Tell demanding citizens, that changes are in the works, but they need to be patient.
+- Tell citizens demanding action, that changes are in the works, but they need to be patient.

 - Make access to government contingent on cash contributions to the party in power.